 Again, make sure these issues are discussed with the builders beforehand.
 In most cases, it is them that take care of getting the respective permits, and they should include the relevant costs in their initial offer.

 When renovation plans apply to a newly bought residence, moving becomes an issue to take into consideration.
 If you think that several trips with your car will help move your belongings, think again.
 One never knows how much household stuff there actually is until it needs to be moved.

 Packing it all yourself is a good idea, of course.
 In this way, you may put everything in order (Finally!) and be sure you’ll be able to find things at the new place.
 To be honest, however, this is a tiresome job!
 You’ll need to do a lot of dragging, lifting, loading and unloading.
 Are you up to it?
 In our opinion, it is way better to consider hiring the services of professional movers instead.
 So, if you take our advice, make sure to have these costs included in your renovation budget, too.

 Sometimes moving is not about boxes and furniture only.
 If you’re expected to vacate the previous residence before the renovation work at the new place has been finished, then you may need moving the family, too.
 That means covering some extra costs for renting a temporary residence or staying at a hotel.
 So, be sure to check well on renovation deadlines to avoid leaving your family “on the street”.

-Renovation process involves lots of demolition, too.
+Renovation process in 2020 involves lots of demolition, too.
 Garbage and waste materials pile up and these need to be disposed of properly.
 Dealing with this yourself is practically impossible.
 There are particular requirements and regulations on the issue of disposing of different materials, so make sure this is taken care of.

 - What is the scale of the job?